|Nutritional Guidelines (per serving)|

 Chicken and shrimp go together surprisingly well, and this dish will make a believer out of even the pickiest eaters.
 The chicken pieces are browned and then cooked in a tomato-based sauce.
 Cleaned raw shrimp goes into the simmering sauce near the end of the cooking time.
 The chicken ends up juicy, and the shrimp adds excellent flavor to the dish.

 The dish is versatile as well.
 Feel free to add about 1 cup of sliced, lightly sautéed mushrooms along with the tomato sauce for the rustic flavor they provide.
-If you enjoy arrabbiata style sauces with heat, add about 1/4 to 1/2 teaspoon of crushed red pepper flakes.
-Or add slightly drained diced or petite diced tomatoes for a chunkier sauce.
+If you enjoy arrabbiata style sauces with heat, add about 1/4 to 1/2 teaspoon of crushed red pepper flakes or add slightly drained diced or petite diced tomatoes for a chunkier sauce.
 If you have a favorite marinara sauce, replace the tomato sauce with that, adding garlic and basil as needed.

-The recipe calls for some red wine, but chicken stock may be substituted if you prefer to cook without alcohol.
+This recipe calls for some red wine, but chicken stock may be substituted if you prefer to cook without alcohol.

-- 1 (4-pound) chicken (cut up, or use chicken thighs or whole legs)
+- 1 4-pound chicken (cut up, or use chicken thighs or whole legs)

 - Kosher salt (to taste)